sofrida/sofrida.github.io/index.md

 ddddd

--How can Developers know if the app is vulnerable or not?
+- How can Developers know if the app is vulnerable or not?

 We've sent email with bug report details.